lirazel: ([ib] a message for germany)

 + What's going on with y'all?

-lirazel: ([ib] a message for germany)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([ib] a message for germany)

 + I have decided that there are three elements you can add to any story to automatically improve it: spies, spaceships, and/or apocalypses (bonus points if you add all three!).
 This insight brought to you by me currently casting my ridiculous kpop band in a spy au.